Fraud advice for parent carer forums

 Tackling charity fraud: Eight guiding principles

-To get started, here are some key points presented by the Charity Commission (UK government) in October 2019.
+Here are some key points from the Charity Commission (UK government), from October 2019.

 1. Fraud will always happen – simply being a charity is no defence